idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/numerical/fem_shape.md

 Typical shape function families: Lagrange, Hermite, Hierarchic, Monomial, Clough-Toucher

-Lagrange shape functions are the most common, which are interpolary at the nodes, i.e., the coefficients correspond to the values of the functions at the nodes.
+Lagrange shape functions are the most common, which are interpolatory at the nodes, i.e., the coefficients correspond to the values of the functions at the nodes.

+!---

+## Setting Shape Functions in a MOOSE input file

+Shape functions can be set for each variable in the `Variables` block:

+!listing test/tests/variables/second_derivative/interface_kernels.i block=Variables

 !---